Email Counselling Guidelines

 Guidance on how much to write

-If I do not hear from you within a further week, I’ll assume that you no longer want counselling at this time – however, I hope that we will make a joint decision about ending when the time is right.
+If we do not hear from you within that time, we will assume that you no longer want counselling at this time – however, we hope that the decision to finish your counselling will be a joint one made when the time is right.

-If you have any technical difficulties with sending emails, telephone the Counselling Service on 2087 4966.
-The office staff will ensure I get your message.
+If you have any technical difficulties with sending emails, contact the Counselling Service by email at firstname.lastname@example.org or telephone on 029 2087 4966.
+The office staff will ensure your online counsellor gets your message.

-An important reason for asking for your telephone number in your referral is so that I can let you know if I experience any technical failures.
+An important reason for asking for your telephone number in your referral is so that we can let you know if we experience any technical failures.

-What to do if you don’t hear from me
+What to do if you don’t hear from your online counsellor

-If you don’t get a response from me when I have said I will reply, the most likely problem is a technical failure.
+If you don’t get a response from your online counsellor on the agreed day, the most likely problem is a technical failure.

 If you haven’t got your expected response, let us know.
-You can try emailing me again, or you can contact the Counselling Service front office on 2087 4966 or firstname.lastname@example.org
+You can try emailing again, or you can contact the Counselling Service front office on 029 2087 4966 or email@example.com

-I will find it helpful to hear about your background, so I can understand you in the context of your life and experience.
-For example, you can tell me about:
+It will be helpful to hear about your background, so your online counsellor can understand you in the context of your life and experience.
+For example, you could tell them about: